-Your team's success is intrinsically linked to the customer's experience with your product or service.
+Your business success is intrinsically linked to your customer's experience with your product or service.
 Creating a memorable and lasting customer experience should always be your team's one priority.

 There's no room in a customer-centric business for anything less.